ItsTehBrian/whythefuckarentwereleasedyet.com/README.md

 # whythefuckarentwereleasedyet.com
-WTFAWRY is a simple philosophy for building software.
+WTFAWRY is a simple philosophy for building software fast.